nicklalone/CIST_2500/12_ANOVA-Start of Regression/Day1.md

-One of my favorite quotes about humanity is from an old sociologist named Gabriel Tarde.
+08-0987kOne of my favorite quotes about humanity is from an old sociologist named Gabriel Tarde.
 He was a judge in Germany and was a major opponent of Emile Durkheim.
 This conflict was one of the last salvos between folks who sided with Newton (Durkheim) and folks who sided with Leibniz (Tarde).

 The reason I bring this up is that the outcome of these two is why we discuss statistics the way that we do.
 At our core, being objective about evaluating humans is something interesting that comes out of this.
 Durkheim believed we could (and won) while Tarde believed we could not (and he's beginning to win now).